1952 United States House of Representatives elections

 The 1952 United States House of Representatives elections was an election for the United States House of Representatives to elect members to serve in the 83rd United States Congress.
 They were held for the most part on November 4, 1952, while Maine held theirs on September 8.
-This was the first election after the congressional reapportionment based on the 1950 Census.
+This was the first election after the congressional reapportionment based on the 1950 census.
 It also coincided with the election of President Dwight Eisenhower.
 Eisenhower's Republican Party gained 22 seats from the Democratic Party, gaining a majority of the House.
-However, the Democrats had almost 250,000 more votes (0.4%) thanks to overwhelming margins in the Solid South.
-It was also the last election when both major parties increased their share of the popular vote simultaneously, largely due to the disintegration of the American Labor Party and other third parties.
+However, the Democrats had almost 250,000 more votes (0.4%) thanks to overwhelming margins in the Solid South, although this election did see the first Republican elected to the House from North Carolina since 1928, and the first Republicans elected from Virginia since 1930.
+As of 2025, this is the last election in which both major parties increased their share of the popular vote simultaneously, largely due to the disintegration of the American Labor Party and other third parties.

-Outgoing President Harry Truman's dismal approval rating was one reason why his party lost its House majority.
+The dismal approval rating of the outgoing president Harry Truman was one reason why his party lost its House majority.
 Also, continued uneasiness about the Korean War was an important factor.
 Joseph Martin (R-Massachusetts) became Speaker of the House, exchanging places with Sam Rayburn (D-Texas), who became the new Minority Leader.